mautrix/wsproxy/README.md

 you can build from source:

 0. Have [Go](https://golang.org/) 1.13 or higher installed.
-1. Clone the repository (`git clone https://github.com/tulir/mautrix-wsproxy.git`).
+1. Clone the repository (`git clone https://github.com/mautrix/wsproxy.git`).
-2. Build with `go build`.
+2. Build with `go build -o mautrix-wsproxy`.
 The resulting executable will be in the current directory named `mautrix-wsproxy`.

 After you have the executable ready, configure and run mautrix-wsproxy: